 Money in Tulum

 The currency is the Mexican Peso.
 When you google the currency exchange, 1 US dollar is around 18 pesos.
 In Tulum, you’ll likely get more like 17 pesos per dollar.
 If you’ve never been to Tulum, maybe you’re thinking…”Mexico is cheap!”
 That may be the case in other areas of Mexico, but Tulum is like the Hamptons of Mexico.
-Think of it as a glorified hippie summer camp version.
+Think of it as a glorified hippie luxury summer camp.
 Expect to pay what you would for food and hotels in expensive cities in the US or Europe.
 But you can definitely find cheap tacos at a little beach shack or lots of great lodging and food options in the pueblo for considerably cheaper.

 Very few places accept credit cards throughout Tulum.
 We did use them at some of the more upscale restaurants we dined at, one nice boutique I shopped at, as well as to pay our hotel charges at the end of our stay.
 Other than that, most everything is cash only.